What is a professorship?

 - In exceptional cases professors may be employed as regular employees (Angestellte).

-- In order to progress to a higher level in their career (from W2 to W3) professors must generally move to another university or eexternal research institute.
+- In order to progress to a higher level in their career (from W2 to W3) professors must generally move to another university or external research institute.
 Higher level professors may only be appointed from within the same university in exceptional cases.

 - Advancing along a tenure track is therefore not intended and only possible for W1 professorships.
 Individual universities may have permission to make exceptions for tenure track models.